Analytic properties of heat equation solutions and reachable sets: Statement of the results

 \end{theorem}

-The proof of Theorem \ref{main2} is obtained by ``Wick rotation" which transforms the forward heat equation into the backward heat equation. \begin{remark} By Hartog's extension theorem the statement of Theorem \ref{main2} can be strengthened in dimensions $d \geq 2$ to the statement $\calO\left( U \right) \subset \mathcal{R}_{\Omega}$ for any open neighborhood $U$ of $\partial \calEO$. \end{remark}
+The proof of Theorem \ref{main2} is obtained by ``Wick rotation" which transforms the forward heat equation into the backward heat equation. \begin{remark} By Hartogs' extension theorem the statement of Theorem \ref{main2} can be strengthened in dimensions $d \geq 2$ to the statement $\calO\left( U \right) \subset \mathcal{R}_{\Omega}$ for any connected open neighbourhood $U$ of $\partial \calEO$.
+The set $\partial \calEO$ is connected as it contains a sphere bundle over $\Omega$ as a dense set. \end{remark}

-\begin{remark} By a simple enlargement argument Theorems \ref{main1} and \ref{main2} also hold for boundary controls in other function classes.
+\begin{remark} By a simple enlargement argument of Proposition \ref{main1} and Theorem \ref{main2} also hold for boundary controls in other function classes.
 The reason is that elements in $\calO\left(\overline{\calEO}\right)$ are reachable by a solution of the heat equation on a slightly larger domain and therefore the boundary controls on the smaller domain are automatically smooth.
 Hence, elements in $\calO\left(\overline{\calEO}\right)$ are reachable with smooth initial values and smooth boundary controls.
 Similarly, if $u$ solves the heat equation with less regular boundary controls and initial data, one can still show that $u(T)$ belongs to $\calO(\mathcal{E}(\Omega))$.
 This follows trivially from our results by making the domain slightly smaller.
 This characterisation is therefore very robust with respect to choices of function spaces. \end{remark}

 The main technical theorem may be interesting in its own right. \begin{theorem} Assume that $u(t,\cdot)$ is a solution of the heat equation \eqref{INg} with $u_0 \in \calO(\mathcal{E}(\Omega))$.
 Then $u(t,\cdot)$ converges to $u_0$ as $t \to 0_+$ uniformly on compact subsets of $\mathcal{E}(\Omega)$. \end{theorem}